Which Phone Has Better Night Photography: The iPhone 14 or Galaxy S23?

 With this added insight into each manufacturer’s overall camera performance, you’re ready to look more closely at the Night Mode camera Samsung and Apple each offer.
 For the most part, both devices offer a high-quality nighttime shooting experience with rich colors and more accurate representation that older devices can’t match.

 In nighttime videos, the Samsung Night Mode camera takes crisp, stable videos that add depth to the scene without losing too much detail in shadows.
-Comparatively, the iPhone 14 camera picks up more yellow tones in nighttime videos that can add a soft glow and fuzziness to some shots.
+Comparatively, the iPhone 14 camera can pick up warmer tones in nighttime videos that add a soft glow to some shots.

 Each smartphone represents an improvement over its predecessors.

-Though the differences between the Samsung and iPhone Night Mode cameras may seem small enough to the casual photographer, the Galaxy S23 marks a jump forward compared to the S22, much like the iPhone 14 is an improvement over the iPhone 13.
+Though the differences between the Samsung and iPhone Night Mode cameras may seem small to the casual photographer, the Galaxy S23 marks a notable jump forward compared to the S22, much like the iPhone 15 builds on the improvements introduced with the iPhone 14.

-A few users prefer the S22 Ultra’s crisper indoor photos but also note that its Night Mode camera tends to wash out skin tones as a result.
+A few users prefer the S22 Ultra’s crisper indoor photos but note that its Night Mode camera tends to wash out skin tones as a result.
 The S23 Ultra appears less washed out while maintaining image quality for better overall nighttime hues.
-If you’re coming to the S23 from an S22 or earlier model, you’re sure to see an improvement in the general quality of nighttime photos.
-The S23 Ultra also handles nighttime zoom more effectively, though specific zoom options aren’t available in the official Night Mode for any of the devices in the Galaxy family.
+If you’re upgrading to the S23 from an S22 or earlier model, you’ll likely notice a clear improvement in the general quality of nighttime photos.
+The S23 Ultra also handles nighttime zoom more effectively – reaching up to 30x zoom – compared to the standard S23’s dedicated 3x optical zoom.
+It’s worth noting, however, that specific zoom options aren’t always available within the official Night Mode across all devices in the Galaxy family.

 Check out Gazelle for your next smartphone upgrade.

-Whether you prefer the photos the S23 or iPhone 14’s Night Mode takes, you can trust Gazelle when finding your next device.
+Whether you prefer the natural tones of the iPhone 14’s Night Mode or the powerful low-light hardware the Galaxy S23 brings to the table, you can trust Gazelle when finding your next device.
 We offer refurbished and lightly used devices that we back with our extensive testing and quality assurance processes.
 When you know what phone you want next or need help picking out your next upgrade, look to Gazelle for the best deals.

 Comments